Brazilian-Institute-of-Robotics/drivers-pressure_digiquartz/README.md

 - João Pedro Almeida (<joaop.almeida@fbter.org.br>)

-The `pressure_pkg` package has been tested under ROS 2 Humble and Ubuntu 22.04.
+The `drivers-pressure_digiquartz` package has been tested under ROS 2 Humble and Ubuntu 22.04.
 This is research code; expect frequent changes and disclaim any fitness for a particular purpose.

 | OS | ROS |
 | :---: | :---: |